 Based on the Eisner Award winning Dark Horse comic by ‘My Chemical Romance’ singer Gerard Way and artist Gabriel Ba.
 ‘The Umbrella Academy’ is the story about a dysfunctional family of superheroes, who reluctantly reunite at their father’s funeral.
 Together, they learn from a long-lost sibling, that they have only a few days to prevent the end of the world.

-The first season combines storylines from the first two trade paperbacks: Apocalypse Suite and Dallas.
-While the tone of the series remains faithfully bizarre, it’s also more palatable – with much of the series getting an overhaul of the more ridiculous elements of the comic (Like Martian primates.
-Or largescale battles against national monuments), while focusing more on characterization.
-The main plot primarily addresses the storylines of numbers five and seven – whose chronicles drive most of the conflicts in season one.
+The first season of Umbrella Academy combines storylines from the first two trade paperbacks: Apocalypse Suite and Dallas.
+And while the tone of the series remains faithfully bizarre, it’s also more palatable – with much of the storyline getting an overhaul of the more ridiculous elements of the comic (Like Martian primates.
+Or largescale battles against national monuments), while all the while, focusing more on characterization.
+The main plot of season one primarily focuses on the storylines of numbers five and seven – whose chronicles drive most of the season-long conflict.

-The first few minutes meeting the family are nothing shy of exhilarating.
+Now, the first few minutes meeting the family within the series opening are nothing shy of exhilarating.
 Introducing five of the academy children with a ‘Phantom of the Opera’ styled introduction.

-The beginning of the Umbrella Academy series rings like a rock opera music video about superheroes.
+The beginning of the Umbrella Academy series rings like a rock opera about superheroes.
 It’s certainly exciting to watch, and very much in tune to Gerard Way’s style.

 Meet Your Heroes